Nantero1/ai-first-devops-toolkit/README.md

 **Optional fields:**
 - `context`: Additional context passed to the LLM kernel
 - `name`: Optional name for user messages

+This format is the same as the one used by the Azure OpenAI API and is passed 1:1 to the `context` of kernel.

 ## CLI Options